 Don’t forget to carry your insurance I.D. card in your vehicle with you in case you must show it to a law enforcement officer.

-And remember that if you’re found at fault for a car accident and the injured drivers’ and/or passengers’ losses exceed the limits of your car insurance policy – even if you’ve met Ohio’s minimum coverage requirements – you could be responsible for the difference.
+And remember that if you’re found at fault for a car accident and the injured drivers’ and/or passengers’ losses exceed the limits of your auto insurance policy – even if you’ve met the state minimums for car insurance in Ohio – you could be responsible for the difference.

 So, to protect yourself in case this happens, it makes sense to buy more than the minimum coverage required.

 Forms of Financial Responsibility

-If you choose not to buy car insurance in Ohio, you can show proof of financial responsibility through the following means:
+If you choose not to buy auto insurance in Ohio, you can show proof of financial responsibility through the following means:

 - Surety bond – you can buy this bond from an authorized company for $30,000; you or another person can sign it

 - Money or government bonds for $30,000 on deposit with the Ohio Treasurer of State